Kubernetes Backup and Restore with Kasten K10 on KubeSphere

 Provision a KubeSphere Cluster

-This article will introduce how to deploy Kasten on on KubeSphere Container Platform.
+This article will introduce how to deploy Kasten on KubeSphere Container Platform.
 You can install KubeSphere on any Kubernetes cluster or Linux system, refer to KubeSphere documentation for more details or vist the Github of KubeSphere.

 Click the button "Platform" in the upper left corner and then select "Access Control"; Create a new workspace called Kasten-Workspace.